4kaylaj/WI_Agricultural_Exports/README.md

 __Analyzing The Impact of U.S.-China Trade Wars on Wisconsin Agricultural Exports__
 =====
 ## __Background__
-On July 6th, 2018 the U.S.-China trade wars were initiated when the United States imposed a 25% tariff on $34billion worth of Chinese imports[^1].
-China responded by also imposing a 25% tariff on $34billion worth of U.S. imports.
-Trade tension continued to escalate and hit a peak at the end of 2019 with the United States having imposed tariffs on more than $360 billion worth of Chinese goods and China having imposed duties worth $110 billion on US products.
-Many of China’s retaliatory tariffs were targeted at U.S. agricultural products.
+On July 6th, 2018 the U.S.-China trade wars were initiated when the United States imposed a 25% tariff on $34billion worth of Chinese imports.[^1] China responded by also imposing a 25% tariff on $34billion worth of U.S. imports.
+Trade tension continued to escalate and hit a peak at the end of 2019 with the United States having imposed tariffs on more than $360 billion worth of Chinese goods and China having imposed duties worth $110 billion on US products.[^2] Many of China’s retaliatory tariffs were targeted at U.S. agricultural products.

-Wisconsin has a strong agricultural industry and ranks 13th among U.S. states in food, forestry, and agricultural exports.
-In general, the state relies heavily on exports as a source of economic development and was the 19th largest state exporter of goods in 2018.
-In 2018 good exports accounts for 6.7% of Wisconsin GDP and employment data estimates that in 2016 111,000 were supported by good Wisconsin good exports.
-However, Wisconsin trade has relied heavily on Canada, Mexico, and China, its largest markets.
+Wisconsin has a strong agricultural industry and ranks 13th among U.S. states in food, forestry, and agricultural exports.[^3] In general, the state relies heavily on exports as a source of economic development and was the 19th largest state exporter of goods in 2018.[^4] In 2018 good exports accounts for 6.7% of Wisconsin GDP and employment data estimates that in 2016 111,000 were supported by good Wisconsin good exports. [^5] However, Wisconsin trade has relied heavily on Canada, Mexico, and China, its largest markets. [^6]

 ## __Objectives__
 This project seeks to examine how the U.S-China trade wars impacted Wisconsin agricultural exports.
 Specifically, it will outline an impact visualization on key Wisconsin agricultural commodities including milk, whey, ginseng, corn, soybean flour/meal, and soybeans.